AOSC-Tracking/bigsh0t/README.md

 A collection of frei0r plugins for VR video, with support for [Shotcut](https://shotcut.org/).
 [GPL-2.0](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html), like [frei0r](https://github.com/dyne/frei0r).

+## Building

+The build script assumes that you have cloned [frei0r](https://github.com/dyne/frei0r) next to this repo, and that your directory structure looks something like this:

+    bigsh0t/
+        src/
+           ...
+        CMakeLists.txt
+        README.md
+    frei0r/
+        include/
+            frei0r.hpp

+Bigsh0t will use OpenMP on Windows.

 ## Plugins

 ### Hemispherical to Equirectangular